ashBabu/opendr/docs/reference/multi_object_search.md

 #### Simulation Setup
-The repository uses the iGibson Simulator as well as Stable-baseline3 as external libraries.
+The repository uses the iGibson Simulator as well as Stable-Baselines3 as external libraries.

-This means that the training environment relies on running using the iGibson scenes.
+This means that for the training environment to run, it relies on using iGibson scenes.
 For that it is necessary to download the iGibson scenes.
 A script is provided in [multi_object_search] (/src/opendr/control/multi_object_search/requirements_installations.py)